Aytekin/aytekin/README.md

 ### Hi there 👋

-I am currently working as a Software Engineer in a global company, Turkey.

-- ⚙️ I am using almost every day : Java stack technologies.
+Who wakes up everyday as a junior.

-- 📫 Reach me: twitter.com/aytekinerlale (please don't hesitate to contact me about anything).
+📫 Reach me: twitter.com/aytekinerlale (please don't hesitate to contact me about anything).

 <!--